girofex/Streaming-Platforms-Stats-in-Spark/README.md

 <br>
 First of all, I selected <tt>title</tt> and <tt>imdbAverageRating</tt>.
 <br>
-Then I ordered by ratings in descending order.
+Then I ordered by ratings in descending order and titles in alphabetical order.
 <br>
 Finally, I displayed only the top 20.